-My theoretical influences combine several schools of psychological thought including: psychodynamic, cognitive-behavioral, solution-oriented, family systems, gestalt, and transactional analysis.
+My theoretical influences combine several schools of psychological thought including: psychodynamic, cognitive-behavioral, solution-oriented, family systems, gestalt, dialectical behavioral therapy, and transactional analysis.
 To effectively explain each of these schools of thought is outside the range of this brochure but, again, I will be happy to discuss any questions you may have upon request.

 In general, my goals for therapy include achieving and enjoying a higher level of functioning and relief from stress related and other psychological symptoms (e.g., anxiety, depression, and so on).
-A plan of treatment will be developed in writing (typically between the second and third sessions).
+A plan of treatment will be developed in writing and will be shared with you early in the therapy process.